ZiyiHuang0708/SourceID-NMF/README.md

 This parameter represents he convergence threshold of the model.
 We set it to the default value of 1e-06.
 The model may terminate the iterations early due to the limitations of the convergence threshold before the maximum number of iterations is reached.
 The user can likewise lower the convergence threshold to see if the model outputs better results, again consuming more running time.

 ## Demo
-Here we provide some datasets for SourceID-NMF testing.
-The /data folder has one test data set containing two txt input files "nmf_data.txt" and "name.txt".
+Here, we provide some datasets for SourceID-NMF testing.
+The /data folder has one test data set containing two txt input files, "nmf_data.txt" and "name.txt".
 We can run it on the test data by running the following command:

 ```
 python SourceID-NMF.py -i ./data/nmf_data.txt -n ./data/name.txt -o ./estimated_proportions.txt -t 20 -e 2000 -r 1 -a 1 -c 1e-06